dezoito/flask-Summarizer/README.md

     end
 ```

 If everything runs smoothly, you will be able to open the app from [http://localhost:5000](http://localhost:5000).

+Note: If you want to run it on a virtualenv, you'll have to manually setup NLTK and
+install PhantomJS (see [`shell_commands/install.sh`](https://github.com/dezoito/flask_Summarizer/blob/master/shell_commands/install.sh) to see how it's done in Ubuntu).

 ### Running Tests
+The functional tests now use PhantomJS's headless browser!

 From the `tests/` directory, run:
 ```sh
     python3 -m unittest discover